Benny’s Video is available to rent or buy now.

 READ MORE: THE YOUNG AND THE DAMNED

 At the heart of Benny’s Video sits one teenage boy’s obsession with media, in particular scenes of animal slaughter.
-His life is a mix of school, video consumption and self-isolation while his middle-class parents go about their own lives, oblivious to his viewing habits.
+Benny’s life is a mix of school, video consumption and self-isolation while his middle-class parents go about their own lives, oblivious to his viewing habits.
 In fact, their only genuine concern is Benny’s need to achieve at school and continue the middle-class life they value.
-Here Haneke plays with a fascinating and emerging trait of 1990s family culture, where the teenage bedroom slowly became a haven of isolation and technology.
-With parents willingly ensuring teenagers could access a world of visual stimulation from the comfort of their own beds.
-While, in turn, enabling those very parents to live their own lives free from the need to entertain or engage their teenage offspring.
+Here Haneke plays with a fascinating and emerging trait of 1990s family culture, where the teenage bedroom slowly became a haven of isolation and technology, with parents willingly ensuring teenagers could access a world of visual stimulation from the comfort of their own beds.
+This, in turn, allowed parents to live their own lives free from the need to entertain or engage with their teenage offspring.

 However, on meeting a girl at the local video store, Benny’s world suddenly changes as he invites her into his home.
-But his disconnected sense of reality will lead to an event that he cannot rewind or pause.
+Here his disconnected sense of reality will lead to an event that he cannot rewind or pause.
 Meanwhile, his parents remain oblivious to the events in their son’s bedroom until his guilt surfaces through a video of his actions.
-Benny’s Video remains a profoundly uncomfortable viewing experience, one where a young man’s view of life sits in a bubble of fiction.
-Benny’s belief that life can be rewound and edited leads to family disaster.
-But Benny’s Video asks us, the audience, far more pertinent and uncomfortable questions about our modern world.
+Benny’s Video remains a profoundly uncomfortable viewing experience, as Benny realises that life can not be rewound or edited.
+Here Haneke asks pertinent, uncomfortable, but essential questions about our modern world and the desire of parents to protect their children at any cost.

 Director: Michael Haneke